MarineRoboticsGroup/cora/README.md

 ## With some help from our friends

-This implementation relies heavily on the highly performant [optimization library](https://github.com/david-m-rosen/Optimization) by David M. Rosen!
+This implementation relies heavily on this highly performant [optimization library](https://github.com/david-m-rosen/Optimization) by David M. Rosen!